MRtrix3/mrtrix3/docs/getting_started/commands/sh2power.rst

 Description
 -----------

-compute the power contained within each harmonic degree.
+compute the total power of a spherical harmonics image.

+This command computes the sum of squared SH coefficients, which equals the mean-squared amplitude of the spherical function it represents.

 Options
 -------

+-  **-spectrum** output the power spectrum, i.e., the power contained within each harmonic degree (l=0, 2, 4, ...) as a 4-D image.

 Standard options
 ^^^^^^^^^^^^^^^^